Gchethankumar/Ex-04-webTech_imagemap/README.md

 # Result:

-Thus, The program for implementing image map is excuted successfully.
+Thus, The program for implementing image map is executed successfully.